unascribed/Partyflow/README.md

 ## The ugly 😦

 - Needs a logo that isn't just 🎉 from Twemoji
-- For some reason parallel transcodes just don't work
 - If you're logged in as admin it's not possible to view a release/track as a normal user
 - Could probably use an API of some form?